NCAR/aircraft_nc2iwg1/README.md

 The fourth (-u) is optional and should be set to True if you would like the data to be broadcast via UDP.
 If not provided, then the script will not broadcast.

-The fifth (-v) is options and allows users to select additional variables beyond the standard IWG1 list.
+The fifth (-v) is optional and allows users to select additional variables beyond the standard IWG1 list.
 These variables should be included in a text file in a single row delimited by a single space.
 See example below:

+The sixth (-re) is optional and allows users to have a realtime emulator, so that if you have a full file, you start with the first line and then move through the following lines.

 ## Argument Format:
 ./nc2iwg1 -i <input_file> -o <output_file>